 [MORE: Free Guide: PPC Budget Best Practices]

-This is a guest post by Ben Austin.
-As the CEO of Absolute Digital Media, Ben has worked in the industry for five years, developing an in depth knowledge of all areas of online marketing, including SEO, PPC, content marketing and social media engagement.
+Ben Austin, as the CEO of Absolute Digital Media, has worked in the industry for five years, developing an in depth knowledge of all areas of online marketing, including SEO, PPC, content marketing and social media engagement.
 He is continually seeking ways to drive the business forward to compete with the biggest names in the sector.